LukeTwomey/LukeTheWebDev/posts/how-to-become-a-web-developer-in-2023.md

 If you’re struggling to find something, be prepared to start at a lower salary if at all possible.
 At my first job I agreed with my employer that I would start on a slightly reduced salary for the first few months, increasing to the advertised amount once I’d proven my skills.

 This can be a good strategy for your very first job, as it allows you to get a foot in the door!
 Anything you apply for after that you’ll have the benefit of your existing employer to provide references and vouch for your mad skills.

+Try standing out from the crowd to your potential employer.
+Before my interview with my first company, I did my research and discovered their site wasn't responsive!
+So, I recreated the homepage mobile first, and made it responsive so I could demo what I'd done in the interview.
+This definitely gave me an advantage over any other potential candidates.

 ## Is a Computing Degree Necessary?